CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/faq.md

 ##### Extra Info

 I will continue to follow this up with the Facebook developers and update this FAQ with any new info I get but if anyone else has extra info on the subject please [Contact Me](https://coalaweb.com/support/get-in-touch/contact-us).

 ***

+#### <a name="q16"></a> I can't find the Instagram share button?

+Instagram currently doesn't allow sharing through a button like other social media platforms here is a quote from their documentation.

+> At this time, uploading via the API is not possible.
+We made a conscious choice not to add this for the following reasons:

+> - Instagram is about your life on the go – we hope to encourage photos from within the app.
+> - We want to fight spam & low quality photos.
+Once we allow uploading from other sources, it's harder to control what comes into the Instagram ecosystem.
+All this being said, we're working on ways to ensure users have a consistent and high-quality experience on our platform.
+>

+Note: I'm keeping an eye out just in case they change their mind but currently Instagram wants people to share through their App.

+***